 Three of the most important qualities for tutors to have are:

-- Tapping into how each student learns best so they can adapt their tutoring approach to help each individual get the most from their sessions.
+- The capacity to tap into how each student learns best so you can adapt your tutoring style to help each individual get the most from their sessions

 As a tutor, you can help your clients in a variety of ways: